Caidreabh Gàidheil

 Gabh a' Sàs | Apply Now

-There are questions about how to work effectively, how to steward the culture, ways to help our children absorb the language so Gaelic will be strong in our homes and communities, and how to stay healthy and whole.
-The World Gaels' Jam provides the time and space to have these discussions with a group of talented facilitants and peers.
+The Gaels' Jam provides the time and space to have these discussions with a group of talented facilitators and peers.
 And it will be a great chance to spend time in fellowship with Gaels celebrating Gaelic culture and language!

 Le deagh dhùrachd is gaol, | With best wishes and love,